KuvashneeNaidoo/marvel-memory-game/README.md

 The player can also restart the game by clicking on the restart button.
 ![Navigation](https://user-images.githubusercontent.com/105747929/184004703-cdc7ec46-8a53-4d43-9efa-b1204ecc2402.png)

 - The Game Rules can also be viewed by clicking on the "Show Game Rules" button.
-Once done reading the rules, the rules can also be hidden by clicking on the
+Once done reading, the rules can also be hidden by clicking on the
 "Hide Game Rules" button.
 ![Game Rules](https://user-images.githubusercontent.com/105747929/184005399-e4030610-f6cb-48b4-9638-2d67cc0c587a.png)